zichen-liu/ModelAssistedPhase12/README.md

 The code has been written using R-3.6.3 (platform: x86_64-w64-mingw32 x64 (64-bit) with package versions data.table_1.14.2 and Iso_0.0-18.1.

-To reproduce the tables in the manuscript, run the main.r.
+To reproduce the tables in the manuscript, run the main_part1.r then the main_part2.r.
 The script will produce all the intermediate results (in csv format) and Figures.
 A detailed description of each R code are given as follows.

--   main.r: The script will produce all the intermediate results (in csv format) and Figures.
+-   main_part1.r: The script will produce all the intermediate results (in csv format) and Figures.

+-   main_part2.r: The script will produce all the numerical tables (in csv format) and Figures based on the intermediate results.

 -   Figure1.r: The script will reproduce Figure 1 in the manuscript.

 -   Figure2.r: The script will reproduce Figure 2 in the manuscript.

 -   Figure3-8.r: The script will reproduce Figures 3-8 in the manuscript.

+-   FigureS1-S10.r: The script will reproduce Figures in the supplementary material.

+-   Table3.r: The script will reproduce Table 3 in the manuscript.

+-   Table4.r: The script will reproduce Table 4 in the manuscript.

+-   Table5.r: The script will reproduce Table 5 in the manuscript.

+-   Table6.r: The script will reproduce Table 6 in the manuscript.

+-   Table7.r: The script will reproduce Table 7 in the manuscript.

 -   boin12.R: The script for generating operating characteristics of the